New : KARMEN raises €100m in debt to simplify WCR financing

 However, self-financing has a limit: once consumed for an investment, these funds must be reconstituted so as not to put the balance sheet out of balance.

-The cash flow of a company is the difference between the income received and the expenses generated by its activity.
-It refers toall the gross resources available to the company at the end of a financial year, i.e. cash surpluses.
+The cash flow (CAF) is the difference between revenues and expenses.
+It refers to thetotal gross resources available to the company at the end of the financial year, i.e. cash surpluses.

 The self-financing capacity thus represents the internal financing capacity of a company.
 This type of financing is non-dilutive.